Sherodbrooks20/NBA_Project/README.md

 Objective

-The goal is to evaluate college and international player statistics to identify patterns that correlate with future NBA performance.
+The goal is to evaluate previous and current nba player statistics to identify patterns that can correlate with future NBA performance.
 This analysis helps teams make data-driven draft decisions.

-Dataset
+Datasets
+--- EDIT
 Source: Kaggle (NBA Draft Data)
 Contents: Player college stats, NBA performance metrics (e.g., points, assists, efficiency ratings)
 Preprocessing: Data cleaning and transformation in Excel and Pandas